mpanighetti/dnd5e-magic-items/potions/potion-of-allergy-relief.md

 #### Crafting

 With sufficient time and access to the appropriate raw materials, skilled herbalists can create a _potion of allergy relief_ by using the crafting downtime activity mechanic.
-This requires proficiency with an herbalism kit and access to allergy-relieving herbs.
+This requires Proficiency with an herbalism kit and access to allergy-relieving herbs.
 The act of locating and gathering the herbs for processing into a single potion might be the foundation of its own difficult quest.

 ---